![]() |

 Shortly after Christmas, I decided to get myself something, and I ordered Emmylou Harris's record Cimarron from Amazon.com.

 I was in no rush, so it took a week to show up, and when it did, it was in a curiously shaped box for a record.
-Because they had not sent a record, they'd sent a book - Stories I Might Regret Telling You, a memoir of second-generation musical artist Martha Wainwright.
+The box shape was due to the fact Amazon had not sent a record, they'd sent a book - Stories I Might Regret Telling You, a memoir of second-generation musical artist Martha Wainwright.

 A long time ago now, Amazon started putting robots between you and humans.
-And when you *did* speak to a human, it was a very nice person in India working from a script.
+And when you *did* speak to/ chat with a human, it was a very nice person in India working from a script.
 And very clearly, for front-line people, deviating from that script would cost them their job.

-On the first return, I tried to find options in their flowchart for the correct return.
+As I started looking for a return that met my needs, I tried to find the right option in their flowchart.
 After all, I wanted that record, and so I went through the options that said "I did not get my item", and Amazon said "righty-o.
 We'll just send you a new copy".

 A week later I got a box of alarmingly familiar dimensions and a second copy of Stories I Might Regret Telling You, a memoir of second-generation musical artist Martha Wainwright.